antiwork/helper/TRADEMARK_GUIDELINES.md

 ### User Groups

-You can use the Word Marks as part of your user group name provided that:
+You can use the Word Marks as part of your user group name, provided that:

 - The main focus of the group is our software
 - The group does not make a profit
-- Any charge to attend meetings are to cover the cost of the venue, food and drink only
+- Any charges to attend meetings are to cover the cost of the venue, food and drink only

 You are not authorized to conduct a conference using our marks.